emissary-ingress/emissary/docs/reference/filter-reference.md

  - `authorizationURL` identifies where to look for the `/.well-known/openid-configuration` descriptor to figure out how to talk to the OAuth2 provider.
-(Is this equivalent to what the OIDC Discovery spec calls the "Issuer"?
-If so, should we rename it to Issuer?)
- - `clientURL` identifies a hostname that can appropriate set cookies for the application.
+ - `clientURL` identifies a hostname that can appropriately set cookies for the application.
 Only the scheme (`https://`) and authority (`example.com:1234`) parts are used; the path part of the URL is ignored.
- - stateTTL: TODO
+ - stateTTL: How long Ambassador will wait for the user to submit credentials to the IDP and receive a response to that effect from the IDP
- - audience: TODO
+ - audience: the OIDC audience
- - clientID: The client ID you got from your IDP.
+ - clientID: The client ID you get from your IDP.
- - secret: The client secret you got from your IDP.
+ - secret: The client secret you get from your IDP.
  - `maxStale`: How long to keep stale cache OIDC replies for.
 This sets the `max-stale` Cache-Control directive on requests, and also ignores the `no-store` and `no-cache` Cache-Control directives on